Christian Yelich Player Props: Brewers vs. Cubs

 Christian Yelich At The Plate

-- Yelich has 84 hits and an OBP of .376 to go with a slugging percentage of .449.
-All three of those stats rank first among Milwaukee hitters this season.
+- Yelich has 86 hits and an OBP of .377 to go with a slugging percentage of .448.
+All three of those stats are tops among Milwaukee hitters this season.

-- Among the qualified hitters, he ranks 34th in batting average, while his on-base percentage ranks 15th and he is 65th in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 29th, his on-base percentage ranks 14th, and he is 62nd in the league in slugging.

+- Yelich is batting .333 with one homer during his last games and is on a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.